Stalag VIII-B: British POWs at Auschwitz

 E715 was a POW camp for British prisoners which was administered and guarded by soldiers from Wehrmacht because it was a subcamp of Stalag VIII-B camp.
 However, as it was attached to the Monowitz concentration camp (codenamed Buna after the synthetic rubber it made) which was one of the 28 sub-camps under the control of Auschwitz III, the SS had effective control.
 E715 was next to the I.G.
 Farben chemical plant just a few hundred meters away from the entrance to Monowitz.

 The first 200 British POWs arrived at Auschwitz in September 1943 but over the winter of 1943 another 1,400 British POWs (mostly captured in North Africa) were transported to E715.
 Between February and March 1944, 800 were transferred to camps at Blechhammer and Heydebreck-Cosel in Germany.
 After that, British POWs numbers remained approximately 600 for the remainder of the war.
-Most prisoners were put to work in machine shops making pipes and repairing chemical plant equipment.
+Most POWs were put to work in machine shops making pipes and repairing chemical plant equipment.

-POWs regularly bore witness to the atrocities occurring at Monowitz because the SS made no attempt to conceal their brutality; the Allied prisoners routinely saw inmates from the Arbeitslagers being hanged, pushed off buildings, fatally beaten and shot.
+POWs regularly bore witness to the atrocities occurring at Monowitz because the SS made no attempt to conceal their brutality; the Allied POWs routinely saw inmates from the Arbeitslagers being hanged, pushed off buildings, fatally beaten and shot.
 Some POWs made contact with concentration camp inmates and passed on information about the war's progress that had been acquired using secret radios in the POW camp.
 Sergeant Charles Coward even managed to pass intelligence about the atrocities occurring at Monowitz through letters to the British War Office.
 This led to representatives from the Red Cross making two visits to E715 in the summer 1944.

 With the start of the Soviet Vistula–Oder Offensive in January 1945, Auschwitz was evacuated by the SS.
 The Wehrmacht closed POW camp E715 on January 21, 1945 forcing the British POWs to undertake a forced march to Stalag VII-A at Moosburg in Germany.
 Three days earlier, the inmates of Monowitz had been sent on their own death march to Gleiwitz near the Czech border where they boarded trains to Buchenwald in Germany and Mauthausen in Austria.
 Although the British POWs received better treatment than the concentration camp prisoners, they only received slightly more food.
 In April 1945, the British POWs at Auschwitz were liberated by the U.S. Army at Stalag VII A in Moosburg.